Transfer Credit Policy

 - students must earn at least 25 percent of the credit hours required for the degree through instruction offered by Spalding University unless otherwise stated.

 For baccalaureate degrees requiring 120 hours, the minimum number of hours that must be completed at Spalding is 30.
 For associate degrees requiring 60 hours, the minimum number of hours that must be completed at Spalding is 15.
 Individual academic units may place additional restrictions on the total number of transfer credits that can be used to fulfill major requirements.
 The maximum number of transfer credits brought in from any accredited institution is 90.
+For undergraduate certificates, at least 50% of the total number of required hours must be completed at Spalding.

 Transfer credits not allowed to fulfill pre-requisite or major requirements will remain on the student's transcript.
 Students who change majors must meet all of the requirements of the new major.